shinyuta/inclass2023/22-State/01-Activities/10-Stu_useReducer/README.md

 * As a developer I want to use a Hook to define and respond to actions in my app, allowing me to have better control over complex state changes.

-## Setup

-Copy the `src` directory from the `Unsolved` folder into `00-practice-app` before you begin.

 ## Acceptance Criteria

+* It's done when I have imported the actions I will use from the `/utils` folder into `StudentList.jsx`.

-* It's done when I have used `studentContext` to provide the initial state for my reducer.
+* It's done when I have used `studentContext` to read the global state from my Provider.

 * It's done when I have implemented `onClick` actions for adding and removing students using `dispatch()`.